 - Nifty is notoriously intuitive, and even won the user-rated G2 award for easiest to use project management solution on the market.

-- Nifty’s flat-rate pricing plans start with a Free Forever tier than a $39/mo annually starter plan that allows you to add and remove team members without feeling nickel-and-dimed.
+- Nifty’s user based pricing plans start with a Free Forever tier than a $5/user/month starter plan that allows you to add and remove team members without feeling nickel-and-dimed.
 Guests are completely free on all Nifty tiers 🚀.